FoghornTherapeutics/FHT-nIDR/README.md

 <img src="readme_figures/Example2_ECDF.JPG" alt="image" style="width:600px;height:auto;">

 We compare the overlap of peaks between the nIDR, the individual samples for the replicates at 24h, and a comparison between nIDR peaks and pairwise previous IDR.
 The first row is Venn Diagrams comparing nIDR to individual samples, the left figure is for DMSO and the right is for treatment.
 As expected / by definition, the nIDR peaks are a subset of the peaks in the individual samples.
 This also illustrates the high degree of correlation between the samples, as most of their peaks overlap as well.
 However to be clear the simple overlap of peaks based on genomic location does not confer any information on the consistency of the intensity above background of these peaks, and therefore does not provide enough information to choose consistent peaks.

 The second row in the figure compares the  nIDR narrowPeak and each of the pairwise regular IDR narrowPeak.
 We can see that each pairwise regular IDR has good overlap with each other, but also with the results of nIDR.
 We also note that nIDR has additional peaks not found in any pairwise IDR analysis; this can be do to our different method of null distribution (described above) but also due to the ability of nIDR to capture more intermediate strength peaks that are consistent across all 3 replicates that would be missed in a pairwise analysis

 <img src="readme_figures/Example2_VenDiagram.JPG" alt="image" style="width:600px;height:auto;">

-As a further comparison, we compare the [Differential Peak Area (DPA) ](https://github.com/FoghornTherapeutics/FHT-ATACseq-pipeline/blob/main/README.md#2-differential-peak-area-dpa) using the regular narrowPeak IDR (rIDR) and our method nIDR, the DPA logFC are overall well correlated.
-This scatter plot compares the rIDR on the x-axis and the nIDR on the y-axis for each contrast (DMSO vs treatment) at 24h and 72h.
-The points on the x-axis or on the y-axis are ??
-XXXXXXXXXXXXXXXX
+As a further comparison, we compare the [Differential Peak Area (DPA) ](https://github.com/FoghornTherapeutics/FHT-ATACseq-pipeline/blob/main/README.md#2-differential-peak-area-dpa) using the regular IDR narrowPeak and our method nIDR, the DPA logFC are overall well correlated.
+This scatter plot compares the DPA logFC from the regular IDR on the x-axis and from the nIDR on the y-axis for each contrast (DMSO vs treatment) at 24h and 72h.

 <img src="readme_figures/Example2_logFC_scatter_plot.JPG" alt="image" style="width:600px;height:auto;">